• Skip to primary navigation

 Nightrise

-New in 2022 is the “Nightrise” experience.
-It’s all about experiencing the summit from a new perspective with an incredible display of dynamic lights glows amongst the mountain and trees, creating a sense of wonder and amazement.
+Fairly new is the “Nightrise” experience.
+It’s all about experiencing the summit from a new perspective with an incredible display of dynamic lights glowing amongst the mountain and trees, creating a sense of wonder and amazement.

-Visitors are dazzled by twinkling snowflake lights, interactive projections hear soundscapes and guided voices.
-With the support and partnership of the Stoney Nakoda Nation they contributed music and spoken word to tell their story about their land and home.
+Visitors are dazzled by twinkling snowflake lights and interactive projections, and hear soundscapes with guided voices.
+With the support and partnership of the Stoney Nakoda Nation, they contributed music and spoken word to tell their story about their land and home.

 Banff Gondola Restaurants